djcse/blog/README.md

 $ python manage.py createsuperuser
 Set a username and password

-then move to admin page(http://127.0.0.1:8000/admin) and now you can see the database structure.
+now you can go to admin page(http://127.0.0.1:8000/admin) and can see the database model structure and content.

 Thanks---